python3statement/pycon-2017/proposal.md

 META: vv which parts were lacking?

+RESPONSE: Stuff we can expand.

-While the package index (aka PyPI), stores some of this information, it lacked some parts of what was needed.
-Even if it _had_ been stored, there still was no way to query this information, nor to expose it to pip.
+While the package index (aka PyPI), stores some of this information, it lacked exposing it to pip.
+Even if it _had_ the `python_requries` information stored, there still was no way to query this information efficiently.
+There is still a debate as to whether the required Python version is per file, or per release.

 META: vv what is this paragraph accomplishing beyond the rest of the content?
+RESPONSE : Introcuse why we speak about the package infrastructure

 The current Package distribution infrastructure is a (complex) beast, it is interesting to dive into it, see the current status, and what changes can come